hydro-project/hydroplane/docs/runtimes/eks.rst

 Step 1: Create an EKS cluster and IAM user
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In order to use the ``eks`` runtime, you first have to have an EKS cluster.
-We'll use `` `hydro-project/eks-setup<https://github.com/hydro-project/eks-setup>`_ `` to do that.
-Follow the instructions in the "Quickstart" section of that repo's README.
+We'll use `hydro-project/eks-setup <https://github.com/hydro-project/eks-setup>`_ to do that.
+Follow the instructions in the "Quickstart" section of that repo's README and then come back here.

 When you're done with those instructions, you should have two things: